 Now all but forgotten is the price paid by a respected lawyer who was caught in the circus atmosphere of the Bastarache commission.

 Now that the Bastarache Commission’s 290-page report on Quebec’s judicial nomination system has been published, political spinning is in full grind.

 Public inquiries, a staple of the Canadian legal and political landscape, remains unchartered ground for most lawyers even though more than 1,500 of them have been launched since Confederation.

 Quebec’s system of nominating judges should bolster disclosure requirements while constraining the discretionary powers of the Minister of Justice.

-Sylvain Lussier, lead Commission counsel of the Charbonneau Commission, said early this week that the sworn testimony of witnesses who testify during commissions of inquiry cannot be used against them in criminal proceedings.
-But the same may not hold true for civil proceedings.
+The sworn testimony of witnesses who testify during public inquiries cannot be used against them in criminal proceedings, but may in civil proceedings.